-1996 The Dispeller of Delusion (Sammohavinodanī), 2 vols, trans.
-Bhikkhu Ñāṇamoli, extensively revised for publication, with annotations and index, by L.S.
-Cousins, Nyanaponika Mahāthera and C.M.M.
-Shaw.
+1996.
+The Dispeller of Delusion (Sammohavinodanī), 2 vols., trans.
+Bhikkhu Ñāṇamoli, extensively revised for publication, with annotations and index, by L. S. Cousins, Nyanaponika Mahāthera and C. M. M. Shaw.
 Oxford: Pali Text Society.

-1999 Reverse Index to the Mahāniddesa, with Y. Ousaka and M. Yamazaki, digital edition: http://hirose.sendai-nct.ac.jp/~ousaka/EngH.html
+1999.
+Reverse Index to the Mahāniddesa, with Y. Ousaka and M. Yamazaki, digital edition. http://hirose.sendai-nct.ac.jp/~ousaka/EngH.html

-He was also working in the early 2000s with Somadeva Vasudeva, a visiting scholar from Kyoto University, on transliterating a number of sūtras of a newly discovered Dīrgha Āgama, including a fragment on when the consumption of meat is not appropriate for a monk.
-At the time of his death, he was preparing for publication: i) a collection of lectures relating to meditation, to be edited by Sarah Shaw, and ii) a translation of the Yamaka commentary and, with Charles Shaw, of the Yamaka.
+He was also working in the early 2000s with Somadeva Vasudeva, a visiting scholar from Kyoto University, on transliterating a number of $s\bar{u}tras$ of a newly discovered $D\bar{v}rgha$ $\bar{A}gama$, including a fragment on when the consumption of meat is not appropriate for a monk.
+At the time of his death, he was preparing for publication: (i) a collection of lectures relating to meditation, to be edited by Sarah Shaw, and (ii) a translation, with Charles Shaw, of the Yamaka.

-His publications, though, were primarily in the form of incisive and original articles, the quality of which is reflected in the fact that in Buddhism: Critical Concepts in Religious Studies, an eight-volume collection of influential articles on Buddhism, edited by Paul Williams (Routledge, 2005), eight of the 110 entries are by Lance Cousins: three more than any other author.
-These are: 'Pali Oral Literature', 'The Dating of the Historical Buddha: a review article' (in vol. 1); 'Buddhist Jhāna: Its Nature and Attainment according to the Pali sources'; 'The "Five Points" and the Origins of the Buddhist schools'; 'Person and Self' (in vol. 2); 'Sākiyabhikkhu/Sākyabhikkhu/Śākyabhikṣu: A Mistaken link to the Mahāyāna?' (in vol. 3); 'The Paṭṭhāna and the Development of the Theravādin Abhidhamma', and 'Nibbāna and Abhidhamma' (in vol. 4).
+His publications, though, were primarily in the form of incisive and original articles, the quality of which is reflected in the fact that in Buddhism: Critical Concepts in Religious Studies, an eight-volume collection of influential articles on Buddhism, edited by Paul Williams (New York: Routledge, 2005), eight of the 110 entries are by Lance Cousins: three more than any other author.
+These are: 'Pali Oral Literature', 'The Dating of the Historical Buddha: A Review Article' (in vol. 1); 'Buddhist Jhāna: Its Nature and Attainment according to the Pali Sources'; 'The "Five Points" and the Origins of the Buddhist Schools'; 'Person and Self' (in vol. 2); 'Sākiyabhikkhu/Sakyabhikkhu/ Śākyabhikṣu: A Mistaken Link to the Mahāyāna?' (in vol. 3); 'The Paṭṭḥāna and the Development of the Theravādin Abhidhamma', and 'Nibbāna and Abhidhamma' (in vol. 4).